OceanNetworksCanada/Seafloor-Compliance/README.md

 # Seafloor Compliance
-getToken.py, getBPRScalarData, getSeismicData are scripts that are called from master.py to return (near) concurrent 1 sps BPR and OBS data.
+getToken.py, getBPRScalarData.py, and getSeismicData.py are scripts that are called from master.py to return (near) concurrent 1 sps BPR and OBS data.

 In getToken.py, a user-specific Token is retrieved from Oceans 2.0 via login credentials and written to disk the first time it is called for subsequent API queries.